DenisBelobrotski/MagneticFluidFormAlgorithm/README.md

 - Finite-difference method
 - Tangential method
 ## Extra
-This repository is a submodule of the [main repository](https://github.com/DenisBelobrotski/MagneticFluidFormProblemSolution) (my degree project)
+This repository is a submodule of the [main repository](https://github.com/DenisBelobrotski/MagneticFluidFormProblemSolution) (my degree project).